Gem's Gems: Meet Lucy Yu

 If you’re an engineer and want to meet more folks on our eng team, check out our spotlight for Drew Regitsky.
 And if you just want to know more about what it’s like to work at Gem, we’ve got that for you, too.

-For the fourth post in our "Gem's Gems" blog series, we spoke with Sales Development Representative Darya Issaeva.
-Read on to learn about this awesome SDR!
+This week, in our "Gem's Gems" series, we spoke with Recruiting Generalist Georgena Frazier.
+Read on to learn more about the employees that make Gem tick!